Iran is complying with nuclear deal restrictions: IAEA report

 On Wednesday, Iranian Supreme Leader Ayatollah Ali Khamenei cast doubt on the ability of EU countries to save the agreement and said Tehran might abandon it.

-President Hassan Rouhani was told by Khamenei not to rely too much on European support as he came under increased pressure at home over his handling of the economy in the face of U.S. sanctions, with key ministers under attack by parliament.
+Khamenei told President Hassan Rouhani not to rely too much on European support as he came under increased pressure at home over his handling of the economy in the face of U.S. sanctions, with key ministers under attack by parliament.

+Le Drian, whose country signed the Iran deal along with Britain, Germany, China, Russia and the United States under then-President Barack Obama, said Tehran should be ready to negotiate on its future nuclear plans, its ballistic missile arsenal and its role in wars in Syria and Yemen.

+Those issues were not covered by the 2015 deal and Trump has cited this as a major reason for pulling Washington out of it.

+Le Drian said Iran, which says its missiles are only for defense, was arming regional allies with rockets and allowing “ballistic proliferation,” adding: “Iran needs to avoid the temptation to be the (regional) hegemon.”

+Iran has ruled out negotiations on its ballistic missiles and broader Middle Eastern role.

-Reporting by Francois Murphy; Editing by Mark Heinrich
+Reporting by Francois Murphy with additional reporting by Babak Dehghanpisheh in Geneva; Editing by Mark Heinrich